Twist Bioscience

 Twist Bioscience is a public biotechnology company based in South San Francisco that manufactures synthetic DNA and DNA products for customers in a wide range of industries.
 Twist was founded in 2013 by Emily Leproust, Bill Banyai, and Bill Peck.

 The company was represented by Leproust at a March 2021 tabletop exercise at the Munich Security Conference simulating an outbreak of weaponized monkeypox.

+In May 2021, Twist Bioscience and Genome Project-Write launched a new CAD platform for whole genome design.
+The CAD will automate workflows to enable collaborative efforts critical for scale-up from designing plasmids to megabases across entire genomes.